 King Abdullah Park

-There are quite a few greeny parks in Riyadh, and some are charged, such as King Abdullah Park – the largest Park in Riyadh, with an entry fee of 11.50 riyals.
-The greenery areas offer an excellent walkway – the highlight is the lake and fountain in the very center of the park.
-In the evening a superb fountain show with music and a light show.
+There are quite a few greeny parks in Riyadh, but for some of them, you need to pay an entrance fee.
+King Abdullah Park is the largest Park in Riyadh with an entry fee of 11.50 riyals.
+The greenery areas offer an excellent walkway around the park.
+The highlight is the lake and fountain in the middle of the park.
+In the evening a superb fountain show with lights and music can be seen here.
+So plan, whether you decide to visit the park during the day or at night time, this saves you the entrance fee.

 There are a few markets in Riyadh where some are less known.
 Nevertheless, the Taiba market is famous because of its traditional aptitude.
 It is one of the best places for everyone who needs anything, from traditional abayas or gold hunters to carpet lovers, everything you can think of; the Taiba market has it all.